Rohoxoxo/Project-Demolition/README.md

 # Project Demolition

-This project is a Unity game based on the Mission Demolition tutorial for CS382 Game Design, Development, and Technology.
+This project is a Unity game based on the *Mission Demolition* tutorial from Bond Chapter 30 for the course **CS382 – Game Design, Development, and Technology**.

 ## Unity Version
 Unity 2021.3.33f1

 ## Game Overview
 The player uses a slingshot to launch projectiles and destroy castle structures.
-The goal is to knock down all castles across multiple levels.
+The objective is to knock down all castles across multiple levels.
+Each level introduces a more difficult castle design, requiring better aiming and strategy.

-## Features Added
+## Features Implemented

-- Game Over screen
+### Required Features
+The following features were implemented as required by the assignment:

+- Unity project uploaded to GitHub with the correct **Unity `.gitignore`**
-- Play Again button
+- **Game Over screen** with a **Play Again** button
-- 4 levels with 4 different castles
+- **4 levels** with different castle structures arranged from **easy to difficult**
-- Slingshot rubber band using Line Renderer
+- **Slingshot rubber band** implemented using a **Line Renderer**
-- Sound effect when launching the projectile
+- **Sound effect** when the projectile is launched

-- Projectile trail effect
-- Level progression from easy to difficult
+### Enhancements (Making the Game Cooler)
+In addition to the required features, several improvements were added to enhance gameplay and player feedback.

+**Score System**
+- A score system was added to reward the player for progressing through the game.
+- Each time a castle is destroyed and the player advances to the next level, the score increases by **100 points**.
+- The score is displayed on the game UI during gameplay.

+**Projectile Trail**
+- A visual trail follows the projectile after launch so the player can clearly see the path of the projectile.

+**Improved Gameplay Flow**
+- A structured progression system was implemented with increasing castle difficulty.
+- The Game Over screen provides a clean end to the game with the option to restart.

 ## How to Play
+1. Move the mouse over the slingshot.
-- Click and drag the projectile on the slingshot
+2. Click and drag the projectile backwards to aim.
-- Pull back to aim
-- Release to launch
+3. Release the mouse to launch the projectile.
-- Destroy the castle to move to the next level
+4. Destroy the castle to move to the next level.
+5. Each level increases in difficulty.
-- After finishing all levels, the Game Over screen appears
+6. After clearing all levels, a **Game Over screen** appears.
-- Press Play Again to restart the game
+7. Click **Play Again** to restart the game.

-## Project Structure
+## Repository Structure
-- Assets
-- Packages
-- ProjectSettings

-## Submission Notes
-This project was completed for a CS382 course assignment using the Mission Demolition tutorial as the base and then extended with required assignment features.